HunterPadgett/starwars-crud/README.md

 ## Contribution and Attribution

-Contributions to My Read Books are welcome!
-If you have an idea for a feature or improvement, feel free to open an issue or submit a pull request.

-This project was created by [Hunter Padgett](https://hunterpadgett.netlify.app/) and uses [Open Library API](https://openlibrary.org/dev/docs/api/books)
+This project was created by [Hunter Padgett](https://hunterpadgett.netlify.app/) and uses this tutorial from [Zell Liew](https://zellwk.com/blog/crud-express-mongodb/)

 ## Technologies

-This app was built with Astro, Tailwind CSS, and JavaScript.
-The app is hosted on Netlify.
+This app was built with EJS, Node.js, Express, and MongoDB.

 ## Questions